 People harmed by commuter or freight train accidents in Nevada may be able to sue the carrier and other responsible parties for negligence.
-In many cases, victims can win sizeable compensatory damages to pay for their:
+In many cases, our Las Vegas train accident attorneys can help you win sizeable compensatory damages to pay for their:

 Train accident victims who partially caused their own injury may still be able to recover damages under Nevada’s comparative negligence laws.
 And if the perpetrator of the train accident acted maliciously, victims can also make a claim for punitive damages.

-In this article, our Las Vegas Nevada personal injury attorneys answer frequently-asked-questions about train accidents in Nevada, including negligence claims, statutes of limitations in Nevada, and monetary settlements.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about train accidents in Nevada, including negligence claims, statutes of limitations, and monetary settlements.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by a train in Nevada?

-- 4. How do I make sure I get paid if there are other victims in the train accident in Nevada?
+- 4. How do I make sure I get paid if there are other victims?

-- 5. Can I still get money if I was partially at fault for my train injury in Nevada?
+- 5. What if I was partially at fault??

 Also read our related info page on Las Vegas truck accidents.